WCAU: Sports programming

 Since Comcast acquired the station's parent NBCUniversal in 2011, WCAU has aired Philadelphia's major sports teams in many years.
 Because of those commitments to air these major sports teams, they reschedule NBC network programs preempted on the station.
 WCAU, as both a CBS and NBC station, has also aired Philadelphia's pro sports teams through their network coverage as well.

 Philadelphia Phillies

 On January 2, 2014, Comcast and the Philadelphia Phillies announced a 25-year, $2.5 billion TV contract, including WCAU and Comcast SportsNet Philadelphia (now NBC Sports Philadelphia); although it averaged $100 million a year, it was structured to begin below the average and end above it.
-As part of its 25-year TV contract, WCAU took over free-to-air broadcast rights for Phillies baseball games from MyNetworkTV affiliate WPHL-TV beginning in the 2014 season, including its Opening Day game and selected games aired on the station.
-Some games may air on WTXF, per the national broadcast agreement between Major League Baseball and Fox Sports.
-As a CBS station, WCAU also aired select Phillies games as part of CBS' broadcast contract with Major League Baseball from 1990 to 1993, including the 1993 World Series, in which the Phillies lost to the Toronto Blue Jays.
+As part of its 25-year TV contract, WCAU took over free-to-air broadcast rights for Phillies baseball games from then-MyNetworkTV affiliate WPHL-TV beginning in the 2014 season, including its Opening Day game and select games simulcast with NBC Sports Philadelphia.
+Since 2026, WCAU also airs any Phillies games selected for NBC's national Sunday Night Baseball package.
+As a CBS station, WCAU aired select Phillies games as part of CBS' broadcast contract with Major League Baseball from 1990 to 1993, including the 1993 World Series, in which the Phillies lost to the Toronto Blue Jays.